bluegenes/2021-paper-sourmash-distance/manuscript.md

 - _(just containment, no ANI/AAI)_
 - _include dayhoff or just protein?_

-K-mer analysis methods enable similarity detection as low as a single shared k-mer between divergent genomes.
+K-mer analysis methods enable similarity detection as low as a single shared k-mer between divergent genocmes.
 As a result, exact matching long nucleotide k-mers can be used for taxonomic classification between closely related genomes, including at the strain, species, and genus level (k-mer lengths 51, 31, and 21, respectively).
 At larger evolutionary distances, accumulated nucleotide divergence limits the utility of exact nucleotide k-mer matching.

 As protein sequences are more conserved than their coding nucleotide sequences, exact matching of protein k-mers can detect sequence similarity in spite of synonymous nucleotide substitutions that may have accumulated across the two sequences.